 The malaria-free Eastern Cape makes the ideal safari destination for families with Big Five wildlife spotting and a choice of game reserves.
 The landscape here makes the reserves some of the most scenic in South Africa with lush vegetation and high hills offering superb views over the plains below.
 You'll have the chance to see lion, leopard, elephant, rhino and buffalo, giraffe and zebra as well as a wide variety of antelope.

 Typically, you'll go on two game drives a day, one in the early morning and one in the late afternoon.
 You'll get amazingly close to the animals.
 One morning, the rangers took my group to see a family of lion that had made a kill the night before and were lying around with full bellies.
-We got quite close and just watched them, there must have been eight lions.
+We got quite close and just watched them, there must have been eight lion.
 Then we heard the call of another lion just before the eldest son of the family padded softly around our vehicle and joined the group.
 His younger brothers and sisters jumped up to play with him.

 The rangers are very good at adapting activities for a young audience and I suggest spending three nights on safari in Shamwari, Kwandwe or Amakhala.
 Shamwari, for example, has two lodges — Sarili and Riverdene — specifically designed for families.
 Sarili is bright, modern and minimalist, and a better option for older children.
 Riverdene offers lodge rooms in old farmhouses and is a better choice for younger children as it’s completely fenced in.

 It's a three to four-hour drive from the Garden Route to the Eastern Cape game parks, with about 45 minutes of off-road driving to reach your lodge once you turn from the main road.

 Less obvious highlights for families in South Africa